Rainbow-CPaaS/Rainbow-Node-SDK/tutorials/What_is_new.md

 **API Changes**

--   Update `getGroupByName` method to search the group on server if not found in cache, so now the method is asynchronous and has a new `forceServerSearch` parameter.
+-   Update `GroupsService::getGroupByName` method to search the group on server if not found in cache, so now the method is asynchronous and has a new `forceServerSearch` parameter.
--   Update `getGroupById` method to search the group on server if not found in cache, so now the method is asynchronous and has a new `forceServerSearch` parameter.
+-   Update `GroupsService::getGroupById` method to search the group on server if not found in cache, so now the method is asynchronous and has a new `forceServerSearch` parameter.
+-   Update `AdminService::retrieveAllSubscriptionsOfCompanyById` API method with a format parameter to get small,middle, or full data.

 **Others Changes**